Medical expert of the article

 - Long-term use of certain groups of drugs.

-If traces of protein are found in the urine, then most often this is due to increased physical activity, overwork.
-In most cases, the traces are of a transient (passing) nature and do not cause concern when decoding the analysis results.
+If traces of protein are found in urine, this is most often due to increased physical activity, overwork.
+In most cases, the traces are transient (passing) and do not cause concern when deciphering the test results.

-In older children, protein in the urine against the background of increased erythrocytes may indicate the following diseases: pyelonephritis, blood diseases, hypertension, urolithiasis, kidney injuries / bruises, glomerulonephritis, hypervitaminosis D, endocrine pathologies, malignant neoplasms of the kidneys or other internal organs, inflammatory processes...
+In older children, protein in the urine against the background of increased red blood cells may indicate the following diseases: pyelonephritis, blood diseases, hypertension, urolithiasis, kidney injuries/bruises, glomerulonephritis, hypervitaminosis D, endocrine pathologies, malignant neoplasms of the kidneys or other internal organs, inflammatory processes.

-In order to determine what caused the bad tests, a comprehensive examination of the body is carried out.
-In this case, it is not the increased protein and red blood cells that are treated, but the disorder that caused the abnormalities.
-[17]
+In order to determine what caused the poor test results, a comprehensive examination of the body is carried out.
+In this case, it is not the elevated protein and red blood cells that are treated, but the disorder that caused the deviations from the norm. [ 17 ]

-Protein, erythrocytes and leukocytes in the urine of a child
+Protein, red blood cells and white blood cells in the urine of a child

 Leukocytes are always determined in urine analysis.
-Their norm for children 0-6 in the field of vision, similar characteristics have red blood cells and proteins.
-If these indicators exceed the permissible values, then this can be caused by various disorders and pathologies of the body:
+Their norm for children is 0-6 in the field of vision, red blood cells and protein have similar characteristics.
+If these indicators exceed the permissible values, this can be caused by various disorders and pathologies of the body:

 - Diseases of the urinary tract.